-The application of this ESS is established during the environmental and social assessment described in ESS1.
+The application of this ESS is established when any project located in, or in the vicinity of, a cultural heritage site officially recognized by the borrower as local or national cultural heritage, through previous documentation, or law or otherwise during the environmental and social assessment described in ESS1 or during stakeholder consultations described in ESS 10.

-The term “cultural heritage” structures resources which people identify, independently of ownership, as a reflection and expression of their constantly evolving values, beliefs, knowledge and traditions.
+The term “cultural heritage” includes movable or immovable objects, structures and features, structures, groups of structures, and natural features and landscapes (whether designed, evolved or associative) that have archaeological, paleontological, historical, architectural, religious, aesthetic, or other cultural significance.
+These features may be located in urban or rural settings, and may be above or below ground, or under water.
 Cultural heritage may be valued at the local, regional or national level, or within the international community.
+The term cultural heritage shall include intangible forms of culture, such as cultural knowledge, innovations, and practices of distinct cultural communities, under the circumstances otherwise provided for herein.

 ESS 8 applies to projects that are likely to have adverse impacts on cultural heritage.
 Notwithstanding this, ESS 8 will always apply when the relevant project:

-Involves significant excavations, demolition, movement of earth, flooding or other changes in the physical environment; or
+Involves construction, demolition, renovation, blasting, excavation or movement of earth, modification of the ground surface, tunneling, mining, modification of waterways (rivers, streams, etc.) modifications of water run-off, flooding, fracking or other changes in the physical environment; or

 Is located in, or in the vicinity of, a recognized cultural heritage site.

-The requirements of ESS 8 apply to cultural heritage regardless of whether or not it has been legally protected or previously identified or disturbed.
+The requirements of ESS 8 apply to cultural heritage regardless of whether or not it has been legally protected or previously identified or disturbed, nor regardless of its existing condition.

 Should the requirements of ESS8 differ from the provisions under ESS7 that are applicable to cultural heritage of Indigenous Peoples, the provisions of ESS7 will apply.